pdrummond/pauls-pokedex/README.md

 ### Todo

-- [ ] Add more pokemon details - only name, national number and image supported so far.
+- [ ] Add more Pokemon details - only name, national number and image supported so far.
 - [ ] Improve styling - only basic styling included currently to demo use of styled-components.
 - [ ] Add production build using Docker (currently only works in dev mode)
 - [ ] Add Authenticaion
-- [ ] Better seed data to avoid duplicate pokemon / missing images
+- [ ] Use better seed data to avoid duplicate pokemon / missing images
 - [ ] Validation (for example, preventing duplicate national numbers)
 - [ ] Add backend integration tests
 - [ ] Add backend unit tests